Nexosis/nexosis.github.io/_tutorials/facebookLikesImpactAnalysis.md

 }
 ```

-Create a session by calling `getSession().analyzeImpact()` - specify the dataset name to use, an event name so you know what impact you were attempting to measure, the `Columns` metadata, and start and ends dates of the intervention (impact) period, and finally the `ResultInterval.DAY` to indicate that this is a daily forecast.
+Create a session by calling `getSession().analyzeImpact()` - specify the dataset name to use, an event name so you know what impact you were attempting to measure, the `Columns` metadata, and start and end dates of the intervention (impact) period, and finally the `ResultInterval.DAY` to indicate that this is a daily forecast.

 All Nexosis API Sessions return a GUID.
 This is the unique ID of the Session so it can be referenced later.
 Now the session has been created.